Figure It Out: Improve the Frontier of Reasoning with Executable Visual States: Related Work

-Large vision–language models (LVLMs) \cite{liu2023visual, bai2025qwen2} demonstrated that LLMs can interpret images through relatively shallow alignment layers, but most of them remain limited to text-only outputs.
-Recent unified architectures \cite{team2024chameleon, wu2025janus, deng2025emerging, li2025zebra} extend this capability by generating both text and images.
-However, the quality of the generated images remains limited, preventing them from supporting fine-grained and precise relational depiction.
-These issues become especially evident in geometric and scientific reasoning tasks, where even minor visual inaccuracies can propagate into significant logical errors.
+Large vision-language models (LVLMs) \cite{liu2023visual, bai2025qwen2} demonstrate that LLMs can interpret images through relatively shallow alignment layers, but most of them remain limited to text-only outputs.
+Recent unified multimodal architectures \cite{team2024chameleon, wu2025janus, deng2025emerging, li2025zebra} further extend generation to both text and images within a single model, enabling visual content to be produced as part of the reasoning process.

-A parallel literature explores invoking external tools, rendering engines, or predefined APIs as part of the reasoning loop.
-Recent work demonstrates that LVLMs can decompose a problem, apply visual operators (e.g., zooming, cropping, object detection), and interpret results to refine reasoning \cite{gupta2023visual, suris2023vipergpt, hu2024visual, shao2024visual, Wu_2024_CVPR, li2025dyfo, shen2025zoomeye, wang2025pixel}.
-Reinforcement learning–based pipelines \cite{zheng2025deepeyes, zhang2025chain} further improve tool usage efficiency by rewarding correct invocation patterns.
-These methods offer strong interpretability and deterministic visual transformations, making them highly effective on perception-centric benchmarks.
-However, they are inherently restricted to limited operations on given images.
-They lack support for generating new diagrams, geometric constructions, or abstract visualizations that are not directly present in the input.
+While conceptually appealing, these approaches rely on unconstrained image generation without explicit mechanisms to enforce geometric precision or relational consistency.
+As a result, the generated visual representations are often noisy or spatially imprecise, limiting their effectiveness as reliable intermediate states for reasoning.
+This limitation becomes particularly pronounced in mathematical and scientific domains, where even minor visual inaccuracies can propagate across reasoning steps and lead to significant downstream errors.